 MIPS: Explaining the Improvement Activities (IA) Performance Category

-The Medicare Access and CHIP Reauthorization Act (MACRA) was passed and signed into law in April 2015.
-Under MACRA, eligible clinicians (ECs) will participate in either the Merit-based Incentive Payment System (MIPS) or an Advanced Alternative Payment Model (AAPM).
+Under the Medicare Access and CHIP Reauthorization Act (MACRA), which was passed and signed into law in April 2015, eligible clinicians (ECs) will participate in either the Merit-based Incentive Payment System (MIPS) or an Advanced Alternative Payment Model (AAPM).
 MIPS and AAPMs are collectively referred to as the Quality Payment Program (QPP).

-Eligible clinicians must report from a list of 92 activities(qpp.cms.gov).
+Eligible clinicians (ECs) must report from a list of improvement activities(qpp.cms.gov).
 Activities must be performed for a minimum of 90 consecutive days during the reporting period.

-Activities are either medium-weighted (worth 10 points) or high-weighted (worth 20 points).
+Activities are either medium-weighted (10 points) or high-weighted (20 points).
 ECs must report on four medium-weighted activities, two high-weighted activities, or a combination of both to earn up to 40 points.

 Eligible clinicians in small (less than 15 clinicians), rural, or health professional shortage areas (HPSAs) will receive double points for each activity, and will need to report either two medium-weighted activities or one high-weighted activity to earn 40 points.

-Eligible clinicians in a practice that has received PCMH recognition from the following organizations will automatically receive full credit.
+Eligible clinicians in a practice that has received PCMH recognition from the following organizations will receive full credit:

 - National Committee on Quality Assurance (NCQA)